-The principal assets of the Group, comprising the mineral exploration licences and environmental permit, are subject to certain commitments.
+The principal assets of the Group, comprising the mineral exploration licences and Environmental Permit at La India, are subject to certain commitments.
 If these commitments are not fulfilled the licences and permit could be revoked.
 To mitigate these risks, the Group closely monitors on an ongoing basis its commitments and the expiry terms of all licenses in order to ensure good title is maintained.
 They are also subject to legislation defined by the government in Nicaragua; if this legislation is changed it could adversely affect the value of the Group's assets.

 STRATEGIC REPORT (CONTD.)
-FOR THE YEAR ENDED 31 DECEMBER 2018
+FOR THE YEAR ENDED 31 DECEMBER 2019

-Resource and Reserve estimates
+Mineral Resource and Mineral Reserve estimates

 The Group's reported mineral resources and reserves are only estimates.
 No assurance can be given that the estimated mineral resources will be recovered or that they will be recovered at the rates estimated.
-Mineral Resource and Mineral Reserve estimates have been prepared using the terminology, definitions and guidelines given in the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Standards on Mineral Resources and Mineral Reserves (May 2014) and Canadian NI 43-101but nonetheless remain uncertain because the samples used may not be fully representative of the full mineral resource.
+Mineral Resource and Mineral Reserve estimates have been prepared using the terminology, definitions and guidelines given in the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Standards on Mineral Resources and Mineral Reserves (May 2014) and Canadian NI 43-101 but nonetheless remain uncertain because the samples used may not be fully representative of the full mineral resource.
 Further, these mineral resource and reserve estimates may require revision (either up or down) in future periods based on additional drilling or actual production experience.